We can say with some conviction that you are a sufferer of glossophobia – the fear of public speaking.

 Remember, it won’t be exactly the same every time.
 Your notes will advise you on your key points and you’ll find that with more and more practice, you will pick up ways to phrase your points that are both natural and make sense.

 If you’re particularly nervous about standing up in front of a crowd, ask a trusted friend or family member if you can practice for them.
-Stand up as you would for the real thing and try it out – it will be easier than you think.
+Stand up as you would for the real thing and try it out – it will be easier than you think, the best way to against the fear of public speaking.

 Beating the Fear of Public Speaking: Performance